Stress within the contact center is not only widespread but costly.

-This blog post provides eight simple stress management techniques for contact center agents.
-Whether you’re a contact center executive determined to decrease contact center agent burnout, a contact center manager striving to reduce agent attrition or a contact center agent searching for ways to increase your performance, this is a great place to start.
+This blog post provides nine simple stress management techniques for when call center employees feel overwhelmed.
+Whether you’re an executive determined to decrease call center agent burnout, a manager striving to reduce agent attrition, or an agent searching for ways to increase your performance, this is a great place to start.

 Before discussing the specific techniques, it is important to state how these techniques impact the body.
 Stress management techniques help to: